Isa bin Salman Al Khalifa: Legacy and death

-During his 38 years as Emir, the economic transformation of Bahrain into a modern nation and a key financial center in the Persian Gulf area took place.
+During his 38 years as Emir, the economic transformation of Bahrain into a modern nation and a key financial centre in the Persian Gulf area took place.
 Nevertheless, critics note that he also dissolved Parliament, taking on absolute power.

 Isa bin Salman Al Khalifa died of a heart attack on 6 March 1999 at the Government House in Manama, shortly after a meeting with the United States defense secretary William Cohen.
-He was 67.
-The last function he attended was the funeral of King Hussein, which took place less than a month before his death.
+He was 65.
+The last function he attended was the funeral of King Hussein of Jordan, which took place less than a month before his death.

-US President Bill Clinton expressed "deep sadness", as did Graham at the news of the emir's death calling him "a good friend of peace."
-UN Secretary-General Kofi Annan also expressed "great sadness," and described the emir as "a force for stability" in the region.
+US President Bill Clinton expressed "deep sadness", as did Graham at the news of the emir's death calling him "a good friend of peace".
+UN Secretary-General Kofi Annan also expressed "great sadness", and described the emir as "a force for stability" in the region.
 He was buried at the Al-Rifa'a cemetery.

 He was succeeded by his eldest son, Hamad bin Isa Al Khalifa.